 For many beginners, the score in tennis can be a bewildering, and somewhat confusing set of numbers and facts.
 In some cases, it may prevent some from even following the game at all.
 However, with a simple explanation, it is possible to understand how the score in tennis is kept and keep track of who is winning and losing.

-However, the rules for the score in tennis provides some exceptions to these general scoring scenarios.
+However, the rules also provide some exceptions to these general scoring scenarios.
 First, if both players (or teams in doubles) reach 40 points, it is called deuce.
 From deuce, the player must win two consecutive points to win the game.
 If the server wins the first point, it is termed “advantage in,” and if the returner wins, it is called “advantage out.”
 Usually this is shortened to ad in or ad out.
 If the player fails to win the point on his or her advantage, the score returns to deuce.
 In most cases, there are no limits to how many deuces a single game can have.

 Some leagues ignore the general rules regarding the score in tennis and keep score by using single numbers.
 For example, within a game, the scores would simply be 1, 2, 3, 4.
 The first person to 4, winning by two, wins the game.
 Likewise, if both players had 3 points, the score would continue counting up by ones until someone was able to build a margin of two points.